jimclang2/monte-carlo-localization/README.md

 This project implements an advanced motion control system for the VEX V5 platform, with a core focus on **Monte Carlo Localization (MCL)**, designed for the VEX High Stakes competition season.
 It utilizes PROS and LemLib.

-## Core Feature: Monte Carlo Localization
+## 🚀 Core Feature: Monte Carlo Localization

-This system's standout feature is its implementation of Monte Carlo Localization.
-MCL allows the robot to:
+At the heart of this system is a full-featured Monte Carlo Localization (MCL) engine, implemented in [`src/monte.cpp`](src/monte.cpp).
+MCL enables the robot to:

--   Estimate its position and orientation on the field with high accuracy, even with noisy sensor data.
+- Precisely estimate its global position and orientation on the field, even with noisy or imperfect sensor data
--   Continuously update its pose by incorporating sensor readings (IMU, tracking wheels) and motion commands.
+- Fuse data from IMU, tracking wheels, and multiple distance sensors for maximum reliability
+- Continuously correct for odometry drift, wheel slip, and field inconsistencies
--   Improve autonomous routine reliability and enable more complex path planning.
+- Power advanced autonomous routines and complex path planning

-The file `src/monte.cpp` likely contains the core logic for the Monte Carlo Localization algorithm.
+## Why Monte Carlo Localization?

+Traditional VEX V5 robots rely on odometry and IMU sensors for local movement tracking.
+However, these methods are prone to accumulating errors and can be disrupted by real-world factors like wheel slip or field imperfections, leading to unreliable autonomous performance.

+**Monte Carlo Localization (MCL)** solves these problems by maintaining a probabilistic estimate of the robot's global position.
+By fusing multiple sensor inputs and using a particle filter, MCL delivers:

+- Robust, accurate global position tracking
+- Resilience to sensor noise and field inconsistencies
+- Consistent, repeatable autonomous routines

+This approach directly addresses the root causes of autonomous failures and elevates the reliability of VEX V5 robots in competition.

-## General Features
+## 🛠️ General Features

 - Dual joystick tank drive with an exponential drive curve
 - Autonomous mode selection via LVGL GUI
 - Intake control system
-- Pneumatic systems for mobile goal clamp and intake positioning
+- Pneumatic systems for mobile goal clamp
 - Temperature monitoring for drivetrain and intake motors
 - Reverse drive functionality
 - Match timer with controller rumble alert
-- And many more driver convenience features
+- Numerous driver convenience features

-## Hardware Configuration
+## ⚙️ Hardware Configuration

 - **Drivetrain:** 3 motors per side (66W)
 - **Intake:** 1.5 motors (16.5W)
-- **Lady Brown** 0.5 motors (5.5W)
+- **Lady Brown:** 0.5 motors (5.5W)
 - **Sensors:**
     - IMU
     - Horizontal tracking wheel